 Day 3 – Herp, Herp, Hooray!

 MadCon Wednesday was a dedicated to all things scaly, slimy, and slithery!
-While lots of MadCon attendees were out and about, exploring science on the ground in the Madrean Sky Islands (special blog post on the field trips to come later), dozens more were at the conference hall exploring all things herpetological at a full day program provided by the Tucson Herpetological Society.
+While lots of MadCon attendees were out and about, exploring science on the ground in the Madrean Sky Islands (look for field trip photos on Facebook soon!), dozens more were at the conference hall exploring all things herpetological at a full day program provided by the Tucson Herpetological Society.

 The herpetology special session kicked off with a presentation honoring Dr. Phil Rosen for his outstanding contributions to herpetological studies and fieldwork in the region!

 Bryon Lichtenhan, Sky Island Alliance’s Field Coordinator soaked up “tons of cool info about our regional herpetofauna!”
 At the morning’s Whither Underground: Toward a holistic understanding of snakes session, Bryon was fascinated to discover that Arizona black rattlesnakes turn out to be much more social than previously imagined, forming life long bonds within complex and sometimes quite extensive communities.
 Their interactions include communal birthing and the protection of newly born snakes by females that are not the mothers, but are themselves pregnant.
 Free childcare!
 These snakes have it figured out.

 Before heading off to co-moderate a panel on Tracking and Prioritizing Invasive Species Management, our Community Engagement & Field Coordinator Madeline Ryder was also struck by the presentation at the Whither Underground session.
 The talk brought to mind last summer, which she spent working in Sabino and Bear Canyons, where she saw numerous black-necked garter snakes, rattlesnakes, whiptails, and king snakes—almost all for the first time.
 She said: